53 Different Types of Beetles in Michigan

 The Margined Blister Beetle is one of the types of Beetles in Michigan that can be found worldwide.
 It is a small black and orange beetle with two rows of orange spots on the elytra.

 The Margined Blister Beetle has been spotted in Michigan and is considered to be an invasive species.
-This particular type of beetle lays its eggs on decaying wood, where they hatch into larvae, or grubs, which feed on the wood.
+This particular beetle lays its eggs on decaying wood, where they hatch into larvae, or grubs, which feed on the wood.

 Adult beetles will sometimes lay their eggs on trees, fences, other types of wood, and various plants such as clover and grasses.